 The Year 6 curriculum builds on the knowledge gained in Year 5.
 In Year 6, our aim is to prepare the children with the knowledge and skills needed for their transfer to Key Stage 3 and as a global citizen of the world.

-In May, children will sit the SATs tests in Reading, Maths and Grammar, Punctuation and Spelling.
+In May, children will sit the SATs tests in Reading, Grammar, Punctuation and Spelling.
 Their writing will also be assessed throughout the year.
 SATs workshops scheduled for later this year will provide you with detailed information about the tests.

 Year 6 is a very exciting and important year and there are many enjoyable activities to look forward to, both inside and outside of school.